 Moreover, according to the Residential Lead-Based Paint Hazard Reduction Act of 1992, you can conduct a lead-based paint within 10 days of signing the contract.
 If lead hazards are identified, you can cancel the contract without any penalty.
 Some buyers may waive off this right.

 However, the law does not require the seller to conduct or pay for the inspection.

 Mortgage lenders will require you to purchase a lender’s title insurance.
 It protects them against loss over potential defects in the title or legal claims over the house.
 The lender’s title insurance must cover the full amount of the loan.

-» How Much is Title Insurance in South Dakota: Need to protect your investment?
+» Title Insurance Rates in South Dakota: Need to protect your investment?
 Here’s how much it will cost.